stef/pwdsphinx/man/sphinx.md

 accommodate them.
 For more information see the `PASSWORD RULES` and `PREDETERMINED PASSWORDS` sections below.

-Your new new password is returned on standard output.
+Your new new password is returned on standard output. __IMPORTANT__ this only creates a new output password, but does not activate it.
+Running a `get` operation will still respond with the previous password, to activate the new password, you need to run a `commit` operation, see the next section:

 ## COMMITTING A CHANGED PASSWORD